Complete Gratitude in Islam

 So, inner appreciation alone is incomplete if it is not followed by tongue and action.

-A glowing, cinematic, artistic rendering of the three steps of gratitude in Islam: a soft light radiates from the heart for recognition, a luminous ripple flows from the mouth for verbal praise, and hands offer a radiant, ethereal heart for action, all set against a deep indigo, dreamy, and ethereal background.
+Creative, inspirational, spiritual, inventive, vibrant colors — A Shia Muslim engages with three glowing steps of gratitude: light radiates from the heart for recognition, a luminous ripple flows from the mouth for verbal praise, and glowing hands offer an ethereal heart for action.
+Radiant sacred geometric patterns surround the Shia Muslim against a deep indigo background, emphasizing spiritual reflection, inner awareness, and active engagement in heart, speech, and deeds.

 2. Qur’anic evidence